-Transylvania University’s return to campus prioritizes individual empowerment and community responsibility among our students, faculty and staff, giving each as much choice and flexibility as possible.
+Transylvania University’s Healthy at Transy action plan prioritizes individual empowerment and community responsibility among our students, faculty and staff, giving each as much choice and flexibility as possible.
 Under the updated Healthy at Transy plan endorsed by the university’s Reopening Steering Committee, there is a clear understanding that we will all need to remain flexible in the face of changes necessitated by the global COVID-19 pandemic.

-For the fall semester, students will be empowered to choose between returning to a residential campus environment or temporarily transitioning to a remote learning environment.
+For the 2020-21 academic year, students will be empowered to choose between returning to a residential campus environment or temporarily transitioning to a remote learning environment.
 For those who return to campus, there is an expectation that all individuals will have the responsibility to protect themselves, protect others and protect the collective community by abiding by the Healthy at Transy protocols.
 This includes testing upon campus arrival, daily symptom screenings, wearing facial coverings, physical distancing when required and following state-mandated guidelines.

 Students who do not follow the Healthy at Transy guidelines will experience appropriate consequences.
 Noncompliance or refusal to follow protocols may result in removal from residence halls or the loss of the privileges, including attending class in person (for classes that are being held on campus).
-Please remember that Transy follows state guidelines, which currently allow gatherings of no more than 10 people, with social distancing present.
 This holds true for both on-campus and off-campus social activities and events.
 Student violations will be addressed through the Transylvania student conduct process.

 If you have concerns regarding behavior on and off campus that violates our policies or endangers our community, please use this form to report that behavior.